Natour-Mazen/3D_Algorithmics_and_Graphics-WebGL/Instruction.md

 3D image slices. **Explain how you did this**.
 - Implement a configurable transfer function.
 - Allow selection of the model to visualize.
+- Choose which slices of the 3D texture to display.